ec-jrc/pyPoseidon/README.md

 * conda env create -f environment.yml

-You should have a environment named Poseidon (check it with 'conda env list').
+You should have an environment named Poseidon (check it with 'conda env list').

 Activate the environment

 * source activate Poseidon

-For using the package through jupyter notebooks
+For using the environment in jupyter notebooks

 * conda config --add channels conda-forge
 * conda install ipykernel